giampaolo/psutil/docs/blog/2015/zombie-processes.rst

 The problem
 -----------

-Say you create a zombie process and instantiate a :class:`~psutil.Process` for
+Say you create a :term:`zombie process` and instantiate a :class:`~psutil.Process` for it:
-it:

 .. code-block:: python